Cluster Backup Wizard

 Advanced Options

-Opening the Advanced options section will allow you to set the following options:
+Opening the Advanced options section will allow you to set the following advanced options:

-Destination storage for copy (for Snapshot and Copy only)
+Destination storage for copy (for Backup to object storage only)

 Select one of the following options: